 Petition in Lieu of Filing Fee: A petition circulated by a candidate to gather signatures in support of her candidacy; submitted along with an application for a place on the ballot instead of paying a filing fee.
 The number of signatures required on such a petition varies with the office sought.

-Photo ID: To be presented when voting in person if the voter has obtained one (unless the voter qualifies for a temporary exemption because the voter cannot access their photo ID due to certain natural disasters).
+Photo ID: To be presented when voting in person if the voter possesses one (unless the voter qualifies for a temporary exemption because the voter cannot access their photo ID due to certain natural disasters).
 NOTE: If a voter has continued access to their acceptable form of photo ID, but, for example, forgets to bring their acceptable form of approved photo ID to the polling place and/or left it, for example, at home or in their car, the voter still possesses the acceptable photo ID and must use it to vote.
 Acceptable forms of photo ID include a Texas DPS-issued driver’s license, a Texas DPS-issued personal identification card, a U.S. Passport book or card, a Texas DPS-issued license to carry a handgun, a U.S. military ID with photo, or a U.S. Citizenship Certificate or Certificate of Naturalization with photo.
-With the exception of the U.S. citizenship documents, the ID must be unexpired or expired less than 4 years before being presented for voter qualification at the polling place.
+With the exception of the U.S. citizenship documents, the ID must be unexpired or expired no more than 4 years before being presented for voter qualification at the polling place.